utybo/ZoroarkKB/_articles/aPTST.md

     url: https://zoroark.guru
     description:
       My personal website
+excerpt:
+  A guide on how to get started to make unit-tests with Python for algo homework at EPITA or for any other project.
 ---
 {% capture article_resource_path %}{{ site.baseurl }}/content/{{ page.articleid }}/{% endcapture %}

 *(c) 2019 Matthieu Stombellini.
 All rights reserved.*

 **This tutorial is in "BETA" mode, please shoot me an email if notice anything wrong with it!
 You know where to reach me ;)**

 ## Test your Python code with pytest